 The good news is that it’s not impossible to instill this knowledge, you just need to take the right steps.

 Children with special health care needs generally respond better to fixed schedules.
-This means it is a good idea to create a schedule that tells the child when they will be undertaking oral health.
+This means it is a good idea to create a schedule that tells the child when they will be undertaking oral health, according to this reputable dentist in Coconut Grove.

 You can then use the allotted time to display tooth brushing techniques and supervise them until they get the process right.
 It can be more complicated if the child is unable to perform this function themselves, you’ll need to do it for them.
 However, that shouldn’t stop them from trying if feasible.